 While over half of all fish are raised in an artificial, farmed environment, many of these fish are carnivorous and fed other wild fish.
 As a result, many other fish species are experiencing dwindling levels in the wild.

-Dairy cows have a natural life span of around 25 years; however, after five years, most dairy cows are sent to slaughter as this age often impedes their milk production.
+Dairy cows have a natural life span of around 15 to 20 years; however, after five years, most dairy cows are sent to slaughter as this age often impedes their milk production.

 Excessive milking is another form of animal abuse, as it speeds up nature by reducing a cow’s lifespan by up to 80%.